 Sermons

 The Word of God faithfully preached to the Church is one of the most essential aspects of Christian discipleship.
-Through preaching every saint is equipped and trained for ministry as disciple-making disciples.
+Through faithful expositional preaching all the saints grow together in the knowledge of God and in being equipped for ministry.
+This is one reason preaching is the central element of our Lord’s Day worship.

 Genesis Waiehu Community Church Genesis Waiehu Community Church